Benefits of intermittent fasting

 So let’s throw some light on what fasting does to your body and benefits of intermittent fasting:

 As surprising as it may seem, there are scientific studies claiming that a reduction in calories cures several common ailments.
 For example, intermittent fasting reduces blood pressure, triglycerides, total & LDL cholesterol.
 Thus, saving you from a ‘heart attack’.
+Therefore, fasting is a good diet plan.

 - Fasting also helps to reduce blood sugar levels.
 High blood sugar equals to insulin resistance and the by-product is dreadful diabetes.
-Hence, we can conclude that fasting may have a protective effect from diabetes.
+Hence, we can conclude that fasting may have a protective effect on diabetes.

 - During fasting phases, maximum cell repair is possible.
 When we fast, the body initiates cellular waste removal.
 This involves cells breaking down & metabolizing dysfunctional cellular protein.